ZiggyCreatures/FusionCache/docs/PluginSample.md

 ### Xml Comments

 It would be nice for users of our plugin to know what they are doing **while** they are doing it.

-By using [xml comments](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) you can ensure a nice learning path so that each property, method or option available is clearly documented and they will learn while doing it.
+By using [xml comments](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) we can have a good developer experience with an easier learning path so that each property, method or option available is clearly documented and our users will learn our plugin while using it.

 ### Documentation